-10 Things to Know About Organic Fulfillment Partners

-More and more people are embracing a holistic lifestyle that encompasses environmentally friendly products that contribute to a better overall sense of well-being.
+10 Things to Know About Organic Fulfillment Partners More and more people are embracing a holistic lifestyle that encompasses environmentally friendly products that contribute to a better overall sense of well-being.
 Organic products are leading the charge.
 As of 2021, 15.56% of American shoppers purchase organic-only foods for their kitchen tables.
 In fact, organics have grown rapidly in the last few years to become nearly a \$58 billion dollar industry in the United States alone.
 The organic market represents a major opportunity for intrepid farmers, wholesalers, and distributors, but breaking into the organic sector can be intimidating at first.
 Fortunately, organic warehousing has risen to address these concerns.
 Today, we're going to focus on the top ten things you should be on the lookout for when choosing an organic fulfillment partner.

-1. THE PACKING MATERIALS MATTER

-What defines organic food?
+1. THE PACKING MATERIALS MATTER What defines organic food?
 According to the USDA National Organic Program, USDA certified organic foods are grown and processed according to federal guidelines addressing, among many factors, soil quality, animal raising practices, pest and weed control, and use of additives.

 Organic producers rely on natural substances and physical, mechanical, or biologically based farming methods to the fullest extent possible.
-While the focus is on growing and processing, it's up to the rest of the supply chain to keep organic products organic.

-FAST FACT

-Processing and packaging equipment is subject to the same rules and scrutiny as the packing materials used.
+While the focus is on growing and FAST FACT Processing and packaging equipment is subject to the same rules and scrutiny as the packing materials used.
 A certified organic fulfillment partner will use specialized equipment throughout the product's lifecycle.